Medical student uses medical scissors to cut the cast off a patients leg.

 This is a clinical module which includes the development of underpinning knowledge and clinical skills required for upper limb prosthetics, and orthotic rehabilitation around the ankle, knee and hip.

-This module is unique as it delivers both face to face and virtual/online experiences of clinical governance in practice settings, embedding the underpinning essence of good governance leading to best practice.
+This module explores the role of clinical governance in delivering high quality, efficient and effective service to meet the holistic needs of service users.
 The module will help you see beyond the immediate role of being a prosthetic or orthotic clinician.
 You will appreciate the role that Professional Statutory and Regulatory Bodies play and understand why quality and assurance mechanisms are fundamental to upholding the principals of best practice.
-Through experiential online learning you will gain crucial insights and exposure to the fundamental activity necessary for effective and robust clinical governance.
-That experience will prepare you for longer block placements in your third year.
+You will gain crucial insights and exposure to the fundamental activity necessary for effective and robust clinical governance.
+That experience will prepare you for longer block placements in your third year and life as a graduate clinician.

 Final Placements

-Each student will complete a 13 week placement in each discipline in year three.
-The placement period is split equally between prosthetics and orthotics.
-During these final placements you are expected to be able to consolidate your learning from all of your previous learning.
-You will be exposed to an ever expanding variety of case studies where you will continue to further develop your clinical skills.
-You will develop a greater understanding of the rehabilitation process and in particular develop your skills in presenting and delivering viable management plans, using problem solving skills to apply functional prescriptions.
+Each student will complete a 13-week full-time placement in each discipline in year three, 13 weeks of full-time Orthotics placement and 13 weeks of full-time Prosthetics placement.
+During these final placements, you are expected to be able to consolidate your learning from all of your previous learning.
+You will be exposed to an ever-expanding variety of case studies where you will continue to further develop your clinical skills.
+You will develop a greater understanding of the rehabilitation process and, in particular, develop your skills in presenting and delivering viable management plans, using problem-solving skills to apply functional prescriptions.
 You will also be able to demonstrate your ability to competently execute the key clinical skills (casting, measurement, cast modification, prosthetic/orthotic fitting) necessary to fulfil the agreed prescription.

 Prosthetic Clinical Placement (40 credits)